2: Climate Policy is the New Energy Policy

 State Initiatives

-Many states across the country have drafted, adopted, and implemented climate action plans.
+Many states across the country have drafted, adopted, and implemented state-level climate action plans.
 Some states have done this as part of their commitment to regional initiatives.
 In addition to making the progress we need now to address the climate crisis, these state level efforts might just spur federal action, too.

 How does state climate action take shape?
-In many cases, state-level policy makers and stakeholders enlist the assistance of external groups to help them determine an appropriate list of actions and policies the state could adopt, to achieve climate goals.
+In many cases, state-level policy makers and stakeholders enlist the assistance of external organizations and consultants to help them determine an appropriate list of actions and policies the state could adopt, to achieve climate goals.
 Often this process begins with an inventory of the state's greenhouse gas emissions across sectors, and then the adoption of reduction targets.
 It's quite similar to how actions arise at larger scales.
 Groups such as the Center for Climate Strategies come in and meet with relevant state stakeholders to scope inventories and devise strategies for emissions reduction and cost savings.

 When the Trump Administration came into office and started the procedure to eventually withdraw the US from the Paris Climate Agreement and dismantled the Clean Power Plan, states took notice.
 Many had already been preparing for the coming Clean Power Plan requirements, and therefore weren't going to suddenly backtrack on those investments simply because the federal political winds had changed.
 States are often better at seeing the ancillary economic and environmental benefits, are moving forward as if the plan were still in place.